Are you starting to think about creative, romantic ideas for Valentine’s Day?

 For that special day, you could trade chores for the day.
 Surprise your loved one by completing all of his/her chores.

-Add a special touch by leaving heart shaped cookies in the home or a meaningful note in their car.
+Add a special touch by leaving heart-shaped cookies in the home or a meaningful note in their car.
 No matter how small the chore, having someone else complete it will be sure to leave a smile on your loved one’s face.

 Make a book of coupons.
-The coupons could include a massage, free pass for a girls or guys night out, cooking a favorite meal, or even promising a day of sports TV without any interruptions!
+The coupons could include a massage, free pass for a girls’ or guys’ night out, cooking a favorite meal, or even promising a day of sports TV without any interruptions.

 Recognizing things that are important to your significant other will go a long way.

-My husband just presented me with a 12 year old coupon that says, “good for a new corvette when I sell 100,000 copies of my book.
+My husband just presented me with a 12-year-old coupon that says, “good for a new corvette when I sell 100,000 copies of my book.
 I passed that mark several years ago and he just found the coupon when cleaning out a drawer!

 Another way to keep connected when you’re apart is to burn a CD of your favorite songs or those that are special to your relationship and mail it to your loved one.
+You can also make and send a playlist using popular music apps such as Apple Music and Spotify.

 Create a personalized cover with photographs of the two of you and place it in a plastic CD case for presentation.
 You can also load a special mix onto your significant other’s iPod or MP3 player so you can share it when you are back together at home.